Live β€’ Updated Every Second

 When does Daylight Saving Time start and end?

 DST begins on the second Sunday of March at 2:00 AM (clocks spring forward) and ends on the first Sunday of November at 2:00 AM (clocks fall back).
 Arizona and Hawaii do not observe DST.
+Full detail in our daylight saving time guide.

 How many time zones does the U.S. have?